Semantic Communication for Task Execution and Data Reconstruction in Multi-View Scenarios: Introduction

-In contrast to \cite{lyu2024semantic,yuan2024generative}, we formulate a joint optimization problem of maximizing the mutual information both for task execution and data reconstruction to design our semantic \ac{JSCC} communication system.
-This way, we have a unified optimization problem for both objectives, which is motivated by information theory.
-As directly maximizing the mutual information is intractable, a lower bound of the mutual information is usually optimized instead \cite{Beck2023}.
-However, for the data reconstruction, optimizing this lower bound is computationally infeasible due to high dimensionality.
-Under the simplifying assumption of independent Gaussian distributions with fixed variance for the decoder, the \ac{MSE} loss is obtained \cite{GoodfellowDeepLearning}.
-We show that, under specific assumptions on the decoder’s distribution, the \ac{SSIM} loss can be obtained.
-This way, we reveal the underlying assumptions in using the \ac{MSE} or \ac{SSIM} losses, e.g. as used in \cite{lyu2024semantic,yuan2024generative}, for the general optimization problem of maximizing the mutual information lower bound.

-Finally, we mention that in contrast to \cite{lyu2024semantic,yuan2024generative}, we consider multi-user instead of single-user scenarios.
-In multi-user scenarios each user has to transmit semantic information to a central receiver such that the joint task can be executed \cite{Beck2023,TaskOriented2022}.
+Such scenarios of joint task execution and data reconstruction were only recently investigated in \cite{lyu2024semantic} and \cite{yuan2024generative}, where it was shown that if the communication system is only optimized for task execution, reconstruction is only possible in a limited way, and vice versa.

+In \cite{lyu2024semantic} the authors focused on the scenario of image classification and image reconstruction under training data label corruption.
+They formulated a coding rate reduction maximization problem to achieve robustness to training data label corruption, and used the \ac{MSE} loss for the image reconstruction.
+Other loss functions for image reconstruction, like \acf{SSIM}, which is a measure of image similarity aligned for human visual perception \cite{hitchhikersguideSSIM}, were not considered in their proposed approach.
+A system with \ac{SSIM} as the loss function served only as a baseline, and the proposed methods were not evaluated for \ac{SSIM}.
+In \cite{yuan2024generative}, the authors investigated joint image reconstruction and image segmentation.
+They used the cross entropy loss for image segmentation and the \ac{MSE} loss for image reconstruction, again without considering other loss functions for image reconstruction like \ac{SSIM}.

+In contrast to these existing works, we focus on extending the image reconstruction problem beyond the \ac{MSE} loss.
+To this end, we propose a unified framework for semantic communication system design, in which both image reconstruction and image classification are formulated as a mutual information maximization problem.
+We show how different image reconstruction losses (\ac{MSE}, \ac{SSIM}, or a combination of both) can be derived from the mutual information maximization problem under different assumptions on the decoder \ac{pdf}.
+Furthermore, we evaluate the trade-off between image reconstruction quality, and task execution error rate for our proposed method.

+Finally, we mention that in contrast to the existing methods of joint task execution and data reconstruction, we consider the distributed multi-view scenario for classification.
+Each sensing node observes only part of the data, requiring extraction of task-relevant semantics for classification at the decoder.
+Unlike the centralized case, optimal classification cannot be achieved by any single sensing node alone as information from other views may be required.

-Based on the above discussions, the main contributions are summarized as follows: \begin{itemize}[left=0pt] \item We propose a multi-user semantic communication system for task execution and data reconstruction at the same time, which we design by formulating an optimization problem of maximizing mutual information.
+Based on the above discussions, the main contributions are summarized as follows: \begin{itemize}[left=0pt] \item We propose a semantic communication system for joint task execution and data reconstruction in multi-view scenarios, formulated as a mutual information maximization problem.